sohoffice/piaas/README.md

 # The Personal IAAS

-Piaas is a set of tools that help you develop using multiple machines.
+Piaas is a set of tools that help you **develop using multiple machines**.
-You can use your favorite IDE locally, while compile and serve on a more powerful desktop PC remotely.
+You can use your favorite IDE on your Macbook, while compile and serve on a more powerful desktop PC remotely.

 We all work on laptop today.
 However, compiling and serving on laptop